RandyGaul/cute_framework/doc/string/strpool/strpool_cstr.md

 for (int i = 0; i < names.size(); ++i) {
 	string_id string = names[i];

-	const char* c_string = strpool_cstr(pool, string);
+	// Lookup a c-string for a given id, but do not store the c-string anywhere. const char* c_string = strpool_cstr(pool, string);
 	printf("Name %s is present.\n", c_string);
 }